 I’ve recently talked with some people across a large program who are now focussing on being agile.
-I think it’s amazing that they are considering what it means to be truly agile so early in their agile evolution, rather than turning agile frameworks into yet another mindless, follow the proverbial bounding ball, process and methodology.
+I think it’s amazing that they are considering what it means to be truly agile so early in their agile evolution, rather than turning agile frameworks into yet another mindless, follow the proverbial bouncing ball, process and methodology.
 This form of doing agile, turning it into yet another corporate process, just doesn’t reap any significant benefits in my experience.

 - Scrum is too hard, so we’ll just say “we’re being agile” and everything will be ok.